sqshq/piggymetrics/README.md

 Usually a much better approach is to use API Gateway.
 It is a single entry point into the system, used to handle requests by routing them to the appropriate backend service or by invoking multiple backend services and [aggregating the results](http://techblog.netflix.com/2013/01/optimizing-netflix-api.html).
 Also, it can be used for authentication, insights, stress and canary testing, service migration, static response handling, active traffic management.

 Netflix opensourced [such an edge service](http://techblog.netflix.com/2013/06/announcing-zuul-edge-service-in-cloud.html), and now with Spring Cloud we can enable it with one `@EnableZuulProxy` annotation.
 In this project, I use Zuul to store static content (ui application) and to route requests to appropriate microservices.
-Here's routing configuration for Notification service, for example:
+Here's a simple prefix-based routing configuration for Notification service:

 ```yml
 zuul: